c4cs/c4cs.github.io/_commands/tools/units.md

 $ units --file filename
 ~~~

-Use filename as the units data file rather than the default units data file `units.dat'.
+Use filename as the units data file rather than the default units data file `units.dat`.

 ~~~bash
 $ units --check-verbose
 ~~~

 Like the `-check` option, this option prints a list of units that cannot be reduced.
 But to help find unit  definitions that cause endless loops, it lists the units as they are checked.
-If `units' hangs, then the last unit to be printed has a bad definition.
+If `units` hangs, then the last unit to be printed has a bad definition.